w3f/matrixbot/README.md

     * `$MATRIXBOT_ACCESS_TOKEN`

+    * `$MATRIXBOT_ALERT_SERVICE_ID`

     * `GITHUB_BOT_TOKEN`

     * `$DOCKER_USER`

     * `$DOCKER_PASSWORD`

-  These values are already set on CI, the matrixbot access token is available on the `Infrastructure` vault on 1Password in an item called `Matrix.org bot`, the GitHub bot token in an item called `GitHub bot`, the Docker credentials in an item called `Docker Hub Bot`  and the encryption key in the `CI Encryption Key` item.
+  These values are already set on CI, the matrixbot values are available on the `Infrastructure` vault on 1Password in an item called `Matrix.org bot`, the GitHub bot token in an item called `GitHub bot`, the Docker credentials in an item called `Docker Hub Bot`  and the encryption key in the `CI Encryption Key` item.

 * `.circleci`: defines the CI/CD configuration.